nfletton/openrndr-plot/README.md

 ## Usage
 See `demos` directory

-## Issues
-- Misuse of SVG groups for layer concept maybe an issue for the SVG file output.

 ## Feature Wishlist
 - maintain a list of warnings and display them at the top of the output file as comments
-- add stages for stopping and restarting plots (these can double as pause points)
+- add stages for halting and restarting plots
-- instead of explicit stages, maybe distance traveled
 - pause after distance travelled e.g. for a manual ink pen refill
-- provide config for different AxiDraw pen options for painting, refilling and stirring
+- provide config for different AxiDraw pen height and speed options for drawing, refilling and stirring
-- hatch fill - indicated by fill attribute
+- hatch fill
 - handle small circles as dots